AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 :ada:`Storage_Size` is also defined for access types.
 The meaning is a little complicated.
-Access types can be classified into those that designate only variables ("access-to-object") and those that can also designate constants.
-Constants are never allocated dynamically so we can ignore them.
+Access types can be classified into those that designate only variables and constants ("access-to-object") and those that can
+designate subprograms.
 Each access-to-object type has an associated storage pool.
 The storage allocated by :ada:`new` comes from the pool, and instances of :ada:`Unchecked_Deallocation` return storage to the pool.